MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-human-review.md

 ---
-title: Human review for automation with the text generation model (preview)
+title: Human review for automation with a prompt
 description: Learn about the emphasizing human review for automation with the text generation models.
 author: phil-cmd
 contributors: